great-expectations/great_expectations/docs/deployment_patterns/how_to_run_a_checkpoint_in_airflow.md

     ...

-    A python script was created that runs the checkpoint named: `my_checkpoint`
+    A Python script was created that runs the checkpoint named: `my_checkpoint`
     - The script is located in `great_expectations/uncommitted/my_checkpoint.py`
     - The script can be run with `python great_expectations/uncommitted/my_checkpoint.py`
     ```